 About Car Insurance in Atlanta

 Car insurance is designed to protect you and others in case you are hurt in a motor vehicle accident.
 If you have been injured in a car accident you may need to file a claim with your insurance company for damages.
 You may be entitled to compensation for your medical expenses, lost wages if you were unable to work because of the accident, and money for physical and mental pain and suffering.

 When the accident is the other driver’s fault, their insurance should cover your losses.
 The insurance company will determine fault in the accident and may offer you a settlement to pay for your expenses.
 An experienced Atlanta car accident attorney will work on your behalf to get the compensation you deserve.
 If a settlement cannot be reached, the case may need to go to court.

-Contact our Atlanta car accident attorneys at The Bader Law Firm to discuss the details of your injuries.
+Contact our Atlanta car accident attorneys at Bader Scott Injury Lawyers to discuss the details of your injuries.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.